ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 * The 'Install Configuration' option in the Configuration Utility can be used to update the target software volume prior to booting/activating the volume if time has elapsed since the software was installed and some of the Big-IP configuration has changed in the interim.
 This is generally unnecessary if you install the software and immediately boot into it.
 https://support.f5.com/csp/article/K14704

 * For a Big-IP instance, multiple Big-IP software installations can exist on disk.
-Use the `msh show sys software`command to view all software volumes.
+Use the `tmsh show sys software`command to view all software volumes.
 You can install directly over an existing software volume and the target volume will be overwritten.
 In order to delete a software volume, you can use the Configuration Utility or tmsh.
 Software installation can be performed via the Configuration Utility or tmsh.
 https://support.f5.com/csp/article/K34745165

 * When a Hotfix ISO file is installed, two installations will happen in the background; the first will install the Final (larger) ISO and the second will install the Hotfix ISO.
 In the GUI, you will see two progress bars progress from 0-100%.